-The fund management plan current for the year ended 30 June 2021 was prepared in accordance with section 9 of the Act.
-This plan was formally endorsed by the Apiaries Alliance SA (AASA)1 (as per a letter from its Chair dated 17 May 2021).
-This plan was presented at a public meeting held on 28 June 2021 and the plan was made publicly available on the PIRSA website.
+The fund management plan current for the year ended 30 June 2022 was prepared in accordance with section 9 of the Act.
+This plan was formally endorsed by the Apiaries Alliance SA (AASA)1 (as per correspondence from its Chair dated 1 September 2022).
+This plan was presented at a public meeting held 17 November 2022 and was made publicly available on the PIRSA website.
 It is attached to this report.

-The Minister approved funding for two programs under regulation 6(a) as follows:
+The Minister approved funding for one program under regulation 6(a) for 2021-22 and 2022-23 as follows:

-Program Fund recipient 1 Bee Biosecurity Officer PIRSA (via Plant Health Australia) 2 Kuitpo Forest Reserve Beekeeping Pilot South Australian Forestry Corporation (Forestry SA) Project
+Program Fund recipient 1 Bee Biosecurity Officer PIRSA (via Plant Health Australia)

-The approved programs met the requirements of the regulations and management plan and were also endorsed by AASA.
+The approved program met the requirements of the regulations and management plan and were also endorsed by the Apiary Alliance of South Australia (AASA).